polyphony-chat/docs/SPECIFICATION.md

     This includes checking the signature, the certificate's validity period, the certificate's issuer and **all** other claims presented in the certificate.

+!!! bug "TODO"

+    TODO: "Session ID" should be stored in DN as UID, "Subject Unique Identifier" should be full federation ID (or left out?)

 The resulting ID-Cert then holds the following information:

 | Field Description                                                                            | Special requirements, if any                                                                              | X.509 equivalent                                         |